-Extended abuse of prescription painkillers known as opioids could be responsible for significantly increasing one’s risk of developing major depression.
-In fact, individuals who took these drugs for a period of 90 to 180 days demonstrated an increased risk of depression of 25 percent while those who took the drugs for longer than 180 days exhibited an increased risk of 53 percent.
+Extended abuse of prescription painkillers known as opioids could be responsible for significantly increasing one’s risk of developing opioid-induced depression.
+In fact, individuals who took these drugs for 90 to 180 days demonstrated an increased risk of depression of 25 percent while those who took the drugs for longer than 180 days exhibited an increased risk of 53 percent.
 In other words, research indicates that the longer an individual is on this form of medication, the greater his or her risk of developing depression becomes.
 This isn’t something a person usually considers before beginning a painkiller regimen.
-Their main concern is getting rid of pain so they can enjoy the basic quality of life they are accustomed to.
+Their primary concern is getting rid of pain so they can enjoy the basic quality of life they are accustomed to.
 Individuals in need of pain relief should make sure they ask questions about any side effects of the prescriptions they are about to consume.
-This could possibly prevent some unexpected consequences such as depression or addiction.
+This could prevent some unexpected consequences such as depression or addiction.

 The Connection Between Painkillers and Depression